-On the other hand, there are a great number of items that are easy to upgrade in the future.
-If you're looking to save some money during your initial build, choose a more basic option for these items and upgrade them a few years into living in the home.
-These are items like plumbing fixtures, lighting fixtures, hardware such as knobs, hinges and cabinet pulls, and even flooring can save you money during the initial construction of your home.
+On the other hand, there are a number of items that are easy to upgrade in the future.
+If you're looking to save some money during the construction process, consider more basic options for those items easier to upgrade after living in your home.
+Choosing basic finishes for the easier to upgrade items like plumbing fixtures, lighting fixtures, hardware such as knobs, hinges and cabinet pulls, and even flooring can save you money during the initial construction of your home.

 7. Buy Closeouts & Remnants

-When you're in the process of making your selections for things like cabinets, countertops, appliances, and flooring, ask about their closeout deals or remnant options.
-Some vendors only provide builders with access to their remnant section, so remind us that you're looking to consider those options, and our team will help you get access to those areas to review clearance items.
+When you're in the process of making your selections for cabinets, countertops, appliances, and flooring, ask about closeout deals or remnant options.
+Some vendors only provide builders with access to their remnant section, so remind our design team that you're looking to consider those options and our team will help you get access to those areas to review those items.